Elliot Parish: Colchester United

 Parish joined League One side Colchester United on trial in July 2015 in a bid to gain fitness and earn a contract.
 He joined the club following an injury to first-choice goalkeeper Sam Walker that ruled him out of the early stages of pre-season.
 After playing in all four of Colchester's pre-season friendlies, including 90-minutes during a 1–0 win against West Ham United, Parish signed a one-year deal with the club on 23 July.
 He made his debut on the opening day of the season against his former club Blackpool, conceding two goals as Colchester were held to a 2–2 draw at the Colchester Community Stadium.

 In Walker's absence, Parish established himself as Colchester's first-choice goalkeeper in the latter stages of the season as he went on to make 28 appearances for the club.
 However, at the end of the campaign, it was announced that Parish had not been offered a new contract by Colchester.

 Accrington Stanley

 After leaving Colchester, Parish signed for League Two rivals Accrington Stanley on a one-year contract in June 2016.

 Dundee

 Parish signed a one-year contract with Scottish Premiership club Dundee in July 2017.
 He made his debut on 4 November 2017, in a 2–1 defeat away to Hibernian.
 On 6 May 2018, Parish signed a new contract, keeping him at Dens Park for another year.
 He left the club at the end of his contract.

 St Johnstone

 On 20 June 2019, Parish signed for St Johnstone on a two-year contract.
+Parish would win both the Scottish Cup and Scottish League Cup with the Saintees, and later moved into the role of first-team goalkeeping coach before departing the club in 2023.

+Coaching career

+Atlanta United

+On 10 January 2025, Parish was announced as the new goalkeeping coach of Major League Soccer club Atlanta United under new manager Ronny Deila.